r-lib/httr2/README.md

     confidential data (like many client secrets) with `obfuscate()`, preventing them being scraped from published code.

+-   You can automatically cache all cacheable results with `req_cache()`.
+Relatively few API responses are cacheable, but when they are it typically makes a big difference.

 ## Acknowledgements

 httr2 wouldn’t be possible without